-All regular full-time staff members and regular part-time staff members scheduled to work at least 20 hours per week may take classes offered through CTS at no charge.
-Staff members may take a class as a graded student or as an auditing student.
-Staff members must obtain the prior written approval of their supervisor and the course instructor in order to take any classes during regularly scheduled work hours, which may not be considered as part of hours worked.
+All regular, full-time staff members and regular, part-time staff members scheduled to work at least 20 hours per week may audit or enroll in CTS classes.
+Staff members must obtain the prior written approval of their supervisor and the course instructor to take any classes during regularly scheduled work hours, which will not be considered as part of their required hours worked.
+Staff members may audit classes at no cost.
+Staff members who wish to enroll in classes for credit will receive a discount of 50% of the cost of tuition.

-CTS staff members may not take more than half of the classes required for any degree under this program.
 CTS staff members are subject to the same requirements and procedures for admission and academic standing as other students.

 IRS regulations restrict the amount of tax-free tuition benefit that CTS may provide in a calendar year.
 Any benefit over the threshold set by the IRS will be included in the staff member's taxable gross income.
-Staff members should contact the designated human resources staff member if they wish to obtain information regarding the current benefit limit.
+Staff members should contact the human resources if they wish to obtain information regarding the current benefit limit.